Simicart/magento_docs/source/includes/_twout.md

 Eg. https://sandbox.2checkout.com/checkout/purchase?sid=901328799&purchase_step=payment-method&merchant_order_id=100000007

-when URL of webview contain order_number, use that for transaction_id for the next API (update Order transaction)
+when URL of webview contain jsessionid, use that for transaction_id for the next API (update Order transaction)

 ## Update Order and Transation